 - Scoliosis screening for students new to the District, Grade 6 girls, and Grade 8 boys.

-The District contracts with these providers to deliver some health care services.CCSD students have access to general medical/primary care, sports physicals, immunizations, and sick visits at no out-of-pocket cost.
+The District contracts with several providers to deliver some health care services.CCSD students have access to general medical/primary care, sports physicals, immunizations, and sick visits at no out-of-pocket cost.
 Vision services and dental services are also available to CCSD students on a limited basis.
 Parents/Guardians can speak with their school nurse or access resources at Health Services/Parent Information.

 Under a new Nevada law (Senate Bill 80), effective July 1, 2024, students who have a head injury, such as a concussion, will be screened with a Return To Learn Protocol.
 As part of the Return to Learn Protocol, students who continue to experience symptoms as a result of the head injury may require additional assistance with their educational needs and will be referred to the school’s Section 504 Liaison for consideration of a 504 Plan to assist them during their recovery.
 Student-athletes who sustain a head injury during an athletic event will participate in both Return to Learn and Return to Play protocol as outlined in the new law.